-a unsocultury cooperation in the reactions Challenges Opportunities ٠ Fighting the outermost condition ٠ The strategic position of the Macaronesia in the Atlantic Ocean offers and the dependency of the sector advantages for the development of maritime cargo transport. associated with certain financing ٠ The harbour network in the Macaronesia region cooperate with projects funds (ERDF). that are part of the Transnational Cooperation Program for Madeira, ٠ Need to connect with the Trans Azores and the Canarias, that has coordination and transfer of European Transport Network. knowledge as its main objective.
+Challenges Opportunities •] Fighting the outermost condition • The strategic position of the Macaronesia in the Atlantic Ocean offers ; and the dependency of the sector advantages for the development of maritime cargo transport. associated with certain financing • The harbour network in the Macaronesia region cooperate with projects 1 funds (ERDF). that are part of the Transnational Cooperation Program for Madeira, •] Need to connect with the Trans Azores and the Canarias, that has coordination and transfer of ] European Transport Network. knowledge as its main objective.

-Table 7.
-Challenges and opportunities in the maritime transport and harbour activity sector for MSP and transboundary cooperation in the Macaronesia islands, with a set harbour activity, taking place within short periods.
-Cargo transport and harbour activity is focused in the main islands, working on occasions, independently from each other.
-Changes in transport and harbour sectors require major investment.
-Improving control and monitoring of marine invasive species due to change in water temperature.
-Dovetail the growing lines of high-speed maritime transport with cetacean communities.
-The velopment of these activities.
-The harbour and maritime transport and harbour sectors require major investment.
-Improving control and monitoring of marine invasive species due to change in water temperature.
-Dovetail the growing lines of high-speed maritime transport with cetacean communities.
-The velopment of these activities.
-The harbour and maritime transport and harbour sectors require major investment.
-Improving control and monitoring of marine invasive species due to change in water temperature.
-Dovetail the growing lines of high-speed maritime transport with cetacean communities.
-The velopment of these activities.
-The harbour and maritime transport and harbour sand access routes, to funnel activity to certain areas an minimize environmental impacts (collisions with cetaceans, possible) rigidly set be islands, with activity, taking periods.
-Cargo transport activity is focutial islands, working independently for the changes in transfectors require for the species due to the temperature.
-Dovetail the sphigh-speed material islands. nain bour short bour nain cons, er. bour nent. and usive vater s of sport • The harbour and maritime transport sector are linked to important technological innovations that can enhance and incentivize new formulas to increase cooperation between entities in these sectors and between governments.
-The "Connecting Europe" Mechanism (from the Cohesion Funds supports projects related to "Sea Highways" and ecological maritim transport.
-These could provide opportunities cooperation to integrat the sector into the national MSPs and within a regional level.
-Macaronesia as an outermost region, can become a provisioning maritime point and serve as an example of energy stations along the maritime lines (including natural liquefied gas).
-Opportunity to integrate the MSP processes to a decisive sector for the
+- Cruises have routes that are too rigidly set between the main islands, with a set harbour activity, taking place within short periods. - Cargo transport and harbour activity is focused in the main islands, working on occasions, independently from each other. - Changes in transport and harbour sectors require major investment. - control Improving and monitoring of marine invasive species due to change in water temperature. - Dovetail the growing lines of high-speed maritime transport with cetacean communities.

+- Possibility of creating synergies between maritime transport and coastal and cruise tourism since the harbour infrastructures are key for the development of these activities. - The harbour and maritime transport sector are linked to important technological innovations that can enhance and incentivize new formulas to increase cooperation between entities in these sectors and between governments. - The "Connecting Europe" Mechanism (from the Cohesion Funds) supports projects related to "Sea Highways" and ecological maritime transport.
+These could provide opportunities cooperation to integrate the sector into the national MSPs and within a regional level. - Macaronesia as an outermost region, can become a provisioning maritime point and serve as an example of energy stations along the maritime lines (including natural liquefied gas). - Opportunity to integrate the MSP processes to a decisive sector for the regional economy. - Establishment of routes and required steps for fishing grounds, harbours and access routes, to funnel activity to certain areas and minimize environmental impacts (collisions with cetaceans, possible maritime accidents and spills, the introduction of invasive species, etc.).